 Protection From Financial Loss

 Without a moment’s notice, you could be left facing a legal battle in a court of law.
 With this being said, all business owners are going to be at risk of financial loss, linked to a civil lawsuit.
 This is one of the main reasons why all contractors should have a plan set in place, which includes contractors’ insurance coverage.
-Of course, your policy should include property and comprehensive general liability protection.
+Of course, your policy should include property and comprehensive general liability protection along with a bonding facility that provides bid bonds and performance bonds in the event you bid to win jobs.
 This coverage will protect you from financial loss, in the event of an accident that involves a client or his/her property.

 A claim or lawsuit filed against your business can be detrimental, making it extremely difficult to overcome.
 Not only will you be left with monetary loss, but your reputation will be ruined, if the court rules in favor of the client.
 It will be left up to you to protect your company from these damages, so why not begin with a customized contractor insurance policy that is tailor made to suit your needs and preferences.